 Finally, transmission electron microscopy (TEM) was used to expose sarcomeric assembly defects consistent with reduced motility in the morphants (Figure 4A).
-While control embryos display clearly defined electron dense anisotropic (A-bands) and less dense isotropic (I-bands) bands, the morphants have undefined A- and I-bands (Figure 4B).
-Sarcomere length is shorter in inpp5ka knockdown embryos, compared to control MO-injected or uninjected embryos, a phenotype normally associated with contracted sarcomeres.
+Whilst control embryos display clearly defined electron dense anisotropic (A-bands) and less dense isotropic (I-bands) bands, the morphants have undefined A- and I- bands (Figure 4B).
+Sarcomere length is shorter in inpp5ka knockdown embryos, compared to control MO injected or uninjected embryos, a phenotype normally associated with contracted sarcomeres.
 In addition, myofibrils are loosely packed with a disorganized arrangement in morphants.
 Triads, consisting of T-tubules and sarcoplasmic reticulum (SR), are required for sarcomeric contraction.
-Knockdown of inpp5ka results in triads that are on average half the size of those in control embryos (Figures 4C-4E), a possible feature of an exhausted SR. 29 Muscular dystrophy phenotypes are associated with detachment of myofibers at somite borders.30 We analyzed muscle fiber attachment at the somite borders in knockdown and control embryos (Figure 4C).
-Control embryos showed well-defined attachments to the myoseptum, which were reduced in morphant embryos.
-Muscle fiber detachments were not observed in the F-actin immunofluorescent staining, suggesting that although the myoseptal attachments are present, they may be weaker.
+Knockdown of inpp5ka results in triads which are on average half the size of those in control embryos (Figure 4C-E), a possible feature of an exhausted

+SR29.
+Muscular dystrophy phenotypes are associated with detachment of myofibres at somite borders30.
+We analyzed muscle fiber attachment at the somite borders in knockdown and control embryos (Figure 4C).
+Control embryos showed well defined attachments to the myoseptum, which were reduced in morphant embryos.
+Muscle fiber detachments were not observed in the F-actin immunofluorescent staining, suggesting that whilst the myoseptal attachments are present, they may be weaker.
 Taken together, these data suggest that inpp5ka is required for appropriate sarcomere assembly and function.